geofflangenderfer/gigMax/README.md

 ## What tech stack did you use?
 Why?

+## What did you learn?
+- TDD is pleasant.
+When you load up your IDE, it's easy to see where you left off by running the tests and moving to the first failing one.
+Gone are the times I open up my editor and have no idea where to start or where I left off.
+There is reduced uncertainty and anxiety when working on a small, defined goal compared to a complex one.
+- Typescript increases my productivity.
+The compiler has meaningful error messages that reduce my time debugging.
 ## How can I get a demo of this project?
 - build from source (give instructions)
 - npm i __